pimkievee/eks-vpc-module/README.md

 Access Grafana dashboard and configure Prometheus for monitoring your cluster and applications.

-<span style="font-size: larger;">Directory Structure</span>
+Directory Structure

+br

 /scripts: Deployment scripts and automation tools.
 /config: Configuration files for VPC, IAM, Kubernetes manifests, etc.
 /istio: Istio installation and configuration files.
-/helm-charts: Helm chart configurations for Prometheus, Grafana, etc.
+/helm-charts: Helm chart configurations for Prometheus, Grafana, etc. br br

 Troubleshooting
-If you encounter issues during deployment or configuration, please refer to the troubleshooting section in the specific component's documentation or raise an issue in this repository for assistance.
+If you encounter issues during deployment or configuration, please refer to the troubleshooting section in the specific component's documentation or raise an issue in this repository for assistance. br br

 Contributing
 Contributions are welcome!
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.